david-c14/FuryStudio/README.md

 ![](https://img.shields.io/badge/License-GPLv3-blue.svg)
 ![](https://img.shields.io/badge/platforms-linux--x64%20%7C%20win--x64-lightgrey)

-An application for editing the assets of the game Fury of the Furries
+### An application for editing the assets of the game Fury of the Furries

+This is a work in progress, and there's very little to see here.
+What we do have ready, is a small suite of command-line tools that can manipulate some of the Fury of the Furries file formats.
+More such tools will be added.

+Eventually there will be a full Graphical IDE, but that's still quite a way off.

 # [Documentation](https://github.com/david-c14/FuryStudio/blob/main/doc/index.md)